Diego999/pyGAT/README.md

 }
 ```

+The branch **master** contains the implementation from the paper.
+The branch **similar_impl_tensorflow** the implementation from the official Tensorflow repository.

 # Performances

-The training of the transductive learning on Cora task on a Titan Xp takes ~0.9 sec per epoch and 10-15 minutes for the whole training (~800 epochs).
+For the branch **master**, the training of the transductive learning on Cora task on a Titan Xp takes ~0.9 sec per epoch and 10-15 minutes for the whole training (~800 epochs).
 The final accuracy is between 84.2 and 85.3 (obtained on 5 different runs).
+For the branch **similar_impl_tensorflow**, the training takes less than 1 minute and reach ~83.0.

 A small note about initial sparse matrix operations of https://github.com/tkipf/pygcn: they have been removed.
 Therefore, the current model take ~7GB on GRAM.